cmusmashlab/cmusmashlab.github.io/_publications/vax.md

 blurb: Using Existing Video and Audio-based Activity Recognition Models to Bootstrap Privacy-Sensitive Sensors
 category: activity
-citation: 'Prasoon Patidar,Mayank Goel,Yuvraj Agarwal,.
+citation: 'Prasoon Patidar,Mayank Goel,Yuvraj Agarwal.
 2023.
 VAX: Using Existing
   Video and Audio-based Activity Recognition Models to Bootstrap Privacy-Sensitive Sensors.
 Proceedings of the ACM on Interactive, Mobile, Wearable, and Ubiquitous Technologies (IMWUT).'